ocaml/ocaml.org/data/tutorials/ds_01_arrays.md

 ## Copying Part of an Array into Another Array

 The `Array.blit` function is available to efficiently copy a portion of an array into another array.
-Similarly to the `array.(x) <- y`  modification instruction, this function modifies the destination in-place and does not return the modified array, but returns `unit`.
+Similarly to the `array.(x) <- y`  modification instruction, this function modifies the destination in place and does not return the modified array, but returns `unit`.
 Let’s suppose you want to copy a part of `even_numbers` into `zeroes`:

 ```ocaml
 # Array.blit even_numbers 3 zeroes 1 2;;